 On a shoestring budget for an amplifier to boost the sound quality from your high-end headphones?

-The onboard amplifier in your laptop or mobile phone will not have the sufficient power to drive high impedance headphones.
-Not only will they be too quiet to enjoy but they also won’t sound right in different frequencies.
+Your laptop or phone’s amplifier will not have enough power for high-impedance headphones.
+Not only will they be too quiet to enjoy, but they also won’t sound right at different frequencies.

 CMoy Headphone Amplifier (CMoy Amp)

 CMoy is a term derived from its inventor, Mr. Chu Moy.
 He was the founder of the first headphone forum, HeadWize (now defunct).
 It was where he published the famous article – “A Pocket Headphone Amplifier”.
 The article was the blueprint to build an affordable and portable amplifier.